 Many studies have found that poverty rates in the United States are much higher than in other rich countries.
-One study concluded that the United States had the highest poverty rate for female-headed households among the 22 countries studied, 30.9% compared to the 10.5% average for the group.5 This study defined poverty as an income less than 50% of the median income and was based on national income surveys conducted in the early 1990's.
-In another study reporting on poverty rates for single persons in twenty three high income countries, the United States had the largest gender poverty gap.6
+One study concluded that the United States had the highest poverty rate for female-headed households among the 22 countries studied, 30.9% compared to the 10.5% average for the group.
+This study defined poverty as an income less than 50% of the median income and was based on national income surveys conducted in the early 1990's.
+In another study reporting on poverty rates for single persons in twenty three high income countries, the United States had the largest gender poverty gap.
+Our own recent study found that in the mid-2000s the poverty rate for single mothers in the United States was almost twice the average rate in the other 15 high income countries in the study.

 The exceptionally high poverty rate for single mothers in the United States is not the result of below average work effort.
-In a study of single mothers' employment rates (full or part time) in eight rich countries in the mid-1990's, the 69% employment rate for mothers in the United States was the highest rate and was twenty percentage points higher than the 49% average employment rate for mothers in the other seven countries (United Kingdom, Australia, Netherlands, Germany, Norway, Finland, Denmark).7 In a study reporting on average annual hours worked by poor single parents around 2000, the 1,087 average hours of work for poor single parents in the United States was the highest total, and almost twice the 582 average in the other six countries (Canada, Netherlands, Austria, Germany, Belgium, Ireland).8
+In a study of single mothers' employment rates (full or part time) in eight rich countries in the mid-1990's, the 69% employment rate for single mothers in the United States was the highest rate and was twenty percentage points higher than the 49% average employment rate for single mothers in the other seven countries (United Kingdom, Australia, Netherlands, Germany, Norway, Finland, Denmark).
+In a study reporting on average annual hours worked by poor single parents around 2000, the 1,087 average hours of work for poor single parents in the United States was the highest total, and almost twice the 582 average in the other six countries (Canada, Netherlands, Austria, Germany, Belgium, Ireland).
+10

-One reason for the exceptionally high poverty rates in the United States seems to be that the U.S. invests less in social welfare programs: in 2000 the United States spent less than 3% of Gross Domestic Product on social assistance to the non-elderly, and this was less than half the spending on the non-elderly by Canada and Great Britain; less than a third of the spending by Germany, the Netherlands, and Belgium; and less than a fourth of the spending by Finland and Sweden.9 The United States also has much less generous parental leave than other rich countries and far less public support for child care.10
+One reason for the exceptionally high poverty rates in the United States seems to be that the U.S. invests less in social welfare programs: in 2000 the United States spent less than 3% of Gross Domestic Product on social assistance to the non-elderly, and this was less than half the spending on the non-elderly by Canada and Great Britain; less than a third of the spending by Germany, the Netherlands, and Belgium; and less than a fourth of the spending by Finland and Sweden.
+The United States also has much less generous parental leave than other rich countries and far less public support for child care.
+The reflect the 30% increase in real household median income since 1967, many more women (and men) would be counted as poor.